Material guide

 does not absorb water

-highly resistant to external influences and direct sunlightDisadvantages
+highly resistant to external influences, stresses and direct sunlightDisadvantages

 costly production